-I had to get some words out of my body.
+I struggled to get some words out of my body.
 “You’re awesome.
 When did you start dancing?”
 I sounded like an idiot.

-Thankfully she didn’t laugh.
-“Oh, my parents put me in a ballerina costume as soon as I could walk, and I took lessons forever.
+Thankfully, she didn’t laugh.
+“My parents put me into a ballerina costume as soon as I could walk, and I took lessons forever.
 Dance has been my life.”
 She squeezed my arm.
 “How about you?
 I love your set designs.”

 Her compliment allowed me to breathe more normally.
-“I was an architecture and engineering major, and liked to work with my hands.
-I was a nerd and pretty much a loner.
+“I was an architecture and engineering nerd, pretty much a loner, and liked to work with my hands.
 A university stage production needed sets, and a professor asked me to help.
-I was hooked.”
+I became hooked.”

 I wondered if Isabelle could hear my heart beat.

-The countryside was nuances of darker and lighter green flora amid patches of orange, iron-rich soil, a dazzling blue, sun-lit horizon, mantled by puffy cumulus clouds.
-Blazing Bougainvilleas of crimson, magenta, lavender, and white, huge vines, thirty feet tall, crept around and over the farmhouse walls we passed.
+The countryside displayed nuances of darker and lighter green flora amid patches of orange, iron-rich soil, a dazzling blue, sun-lit horizon, mantled by puffy cumulus clouds.
+Blazing Bougainvillea of crimson, magenta, lavender, and white, huge vines, thirty feet tall, crept around and over the farmhouse walls we passed.
 We pulled into the gate of Fazenda Rio das Pedras, a Lusitano horse stud farm.

 Isabelle and I walked the grounds together.
 Roberto was nearby, but out of earshot.